 “StoneLite® panels undergo rigorous testing like the hurricane wind load and missile impact test, the racking shear test, and the positive and negative uniform wind load flexural test,” said Tim Friedel of Stone Panels.
 “We are proud of our performance and testing resulting in Building Authority acceptance by the International Code Council, the British Board Agrement, Avis Technique, and the Miami-Dade County, Florida NOA.

 “Not only do our products have more than 40 years of proven performance but they offer the advantage of construction speed and cost effectiveness.
 We are the solution to new construction and renovation in markets that experience natural disasters,” said Friedel.

 The Nesbett Courthouse in Anchorage, AK was designed as a public disaster shelter during seismic activity and the exterior façade used was the StoneLite® panel system.
 After many years of exposure to the Alaskan environment and at least one significant earthquake, the panels remain resilient and intact.
 The Alaska Court System Manager recommended Stone Panels as the only exterior product that requires no maintenance.

 Buildings that use StoneLite® as an exterior in Florida, Louisiana, Texas and Puerto Rico will flex and bear up under hurricane and tornado events.

-At 10,000 North Central Building in Dallas, Texas, StoneLite® were installed in 1986 and look as good today as when they were installed.
-The panels have withstood extreme Texas heat and tornado force winds, which blew some of the glass and furnishings out of the building but did not damage the panels.
+At 10,000 North Central Building in Dallas, Texas, StoneLite® panels were installed in 1986 and look as good today as when they were installed.
+The panels have not only withstood extreme Texas heat but tornado force winds, which blew some of the glass and furnishings out of the building but did not damage the panels.